inside.ewu.edu

 Pre-requisites: PSYC 100 or permission of the instructor.

-This course is designed to provide an introduction to the field of forensic psychology.
-The course provides an overview of the role of mental health professionals in correctional settings and in conducting forensic evaluations.
+Designed to provide an introduction to the field of forensic psychology.
+Provides an overview of the role of mental health professionals in correctional settings and in conducting forensic evaluations.

 PSYC 427.
 INTIMATE RELATIONSHIPS.
 5 Credits.